 - High turnover rate

-- Changing role or responsibilities
+- Changing roles or responsibilities

-- Lack of understanding of goal
+- Lack of understanding of the goal

 Being able to look at the goal journey beyond personal ability can keep employees motivated.
 Plus, the awareness helps them prepare for the challenges ahead.